sarahpagan/558-project2/README.md

     ##  9 FL         2
     ## 10 GA         2

-## NPS parks with Climbing and Swimming
+## NPS Parks with Climbing and Swimming

 Next, let’s use the `get_NPS_activities` function to pull data on all parks with “Climbing” and/or “Swimming” recorded as possible activities.